shraddha-dhyade/oodd_program_2/README.md

 ---
 Welcome to Property Hub - A House Selling and Buying Tracking System

-Link to the application -
+Link to the application is [here](https://morning-savannah-83555.herokuapp.com)

 We have a preconfigured admin for the application